risc0-labs/eq-service/README.md

    - Fetch blob data.
    - Get headers.
    - Retrieve Merkle tree proofs for blobs.
-1. [RISC0's prover network Bonsai](https://risczero.com/bonsai) as a provider to generate Zero-Knowledge Proofs (ZKPs) of data existing on Celestia.
+1. [RISC0's Centralized Proving Service Bonsai](https://risczero.com/bonsai) as a provider to generate Zero-Knowledge Proofs (ZKPs) of data existing on Celestia.
    _See the [ZKP program](./program-keccak-inclusion/src/main.rs) for details on what is proven._

 ## Interact